How To Take Your Life Back From The Food Police

 There are several ways, but let’s start with the simplest: Reconnect with pleasure and satisfaction during meal times.

 When we can mindfully attune to our senses under a variety of circumstances (stressful days, easy-going days, busy days, etc.), savoring our food and allowing ourselves the deep joy that comes with eating what truly pleases us becomes a liberating act.
-But as with anything revolutionary, it takes effort, time, and resilience.
+But as with anything revolutionary, it takes a little effort, time, and consistency.

 Teach me how!

-Your mission, should you choose to accept it, is to explore different tastes without judgment, including salty (like a pretzel), sweet (like a cookie), sour (like a lemon), bitter (like unsweetened cacao), and umami/savoriness (like a burger).
+Your mission, should you choose to accept it, is to delve into a variety of flavors without preconceived notions, embracing the salty (like soy sauce), the sweet (like strawberries), the sour (like lemons), the bitter (like chocolate), and the savory, also known as umami (like a burger).

 When you aren’t working with a holistic wellness coach, your journal is the next best tool to help you recognize patterns of thinking that would otherwise go unexamined.